Great Commission Association of Churches: 1991 GCC Statement of Church Error

 The statement also listed steps taken, or to be taken, to correct these issues.

 Response to statement

 As of 1994, many former members felt the Weakness Statement was not enough or that it left out other concerns, according to Ronald Enroth's book Recovering From Churches that Abuse.
 In light of developments since 1994, Dr. Ronald Enroth no longer has concerns about Great Commission Churches.
 Dr. Paul Martin, director of Wellspring and a former member of GCI, is quoted extensively in the book and also notes his statements are now out of date.

 2010 Explanation of Criticisms

 In September 2010, John Hopler, Director of Great Commission Churches, posted an Explanation of Criticisms on the GCC website.
 This document serves to give insight into the continued criticisms of the movement, and specifically those against Jim McCotter.
 Hopler does not believe the criticisms stand up to examination.

 List of campus ministries

+The below list of ministries and churches is out of date as of the dissolution of the GCC in 2020 but was an accurate partial list of associated ministries and churches before the dissolution.